 Updated as per your suggestion:

-Updated by Roland Mainz over 10 years ago
+Updated by Roland Mainz almost 11 years ago

 1. ... the AST msg localisation tools are required for shell script localisation in ksh93 and bash, e.g. for $"..."-style literals and applications which use libast for localisation support.
 Removing them will pretty much kill such support